CALIFORNIA DISCOVERY LAW

 From the time civil discovery rules were first enacted for the

-and resolving disputes in an expeditious manner, lawyers,
+disputes in an expeditious manner, lawyers, litigants and judges

-Often, the solution proposed is to rewrite the rules and sometimes
+proposed is to rewrite the rules and sometimes they are rewritten;

 Lawyers and judges may not be using all the tools available to formulate a cost efficient and effective discovery program.
 Too often the routine use of what amounts to boilerplate discovery simply increases costs without providing meaningful discovery that can be used in trial preparation or trial.
 Making motions is time consuming and expensive, can delay meaningful discovery for months if not years, and may only result in piles of useless paper.
 However, counsel and courts can modify rules and procedures and use the flexibility of the discovery rules to facilitate the process.
 In this arena, lawyers can provide an invaluable service for their clients and the courts if they work together for their mutual benefit and if they enlist the services of the court to formulate and enforce procedures tailored to their needs and the specific litigation.